johnmboudreaux/headcount2.0/README.md

 - 2 - The application is in a usable state, but is missing 1 of the features outlined in the specification above.
 - 1 - The application is missing multiple features essential to having a complete application.

-## Code Quality

-- 4 - Developer demonstrates complete understanding of React with appropriately separated components and exceptionally well refactored code.
-- 3 - Developer appears comfortable in React but demonstrated gaps in knowledge of how the tools should be used and/or the app contains unrefactored code.
-- 2 - Developer selected appropriate libraries and frameworks to build the app but did not use them as intended.
-Significant refactoring necessary.
-- 1 - Developer did not make any effort to use React effectively or refactor code.

-## PropType Implementation

-- Pass - Proptype validation is implemented for any component receiving props.
-- Fail - There are components missing proptype validation.

-## CSS/Design

-- 4 - Developer has made a targeted effort to make the app appealing and user friendly.
-Evaluator has minimal recommendations for design changes.
-- 3 - Developer has made a targeted effort to make the app appealing and user friendly.
-Evaluator has multiple recommendations for design changes.
-- 2 - Developer has made intentional design decisions to create a user friendly application but Louisa would be mad.
-- 1 - Developer did minimal to no CSS for this project.

-## Testing

-- 4 - Every component is tested from both a unit and acceptance standpoint, all crucial functionality is tested.
-- 3 - Almost all components are tested to a level that indicates developer has an understanding of testing.
-- 2 - There are obvious gaps where functionality is not tested.
-- 1 - There was little to no attempt to test this application.

-## Surprise and Delight
-- 4 - Unicorn
-- 3 - Hot Fire
-- 2 - Sparkles
-- 1 - Magic